Homepage > Education and Learning > Schools > Find a School > School Search

 For parent who may themselves have SEND, we endeavor to know how parents most like to communicate and use their preferred method to do so.
 We also form and maintain positive relationships with our parents in order to help them to feel more comfortable during discussions with teachers and for them to feel at ease approaching staff should they need to.

-Homework is added to Microsoft Teams on a weekly basis, this is also differentiated to meet individual children's needs.
+Homework is sent home on a weekly basis, this is also adapted to meet individual children's needs.

 Pupil voice is an integral part of our school.
 Children have a termly meeting with school staff to voice their opinions on their Pupil Passport.
 As our children are young, they do not usually attend meetings unless parent’s wish for them to do so.
 However, a member of staff from school who works alongside the child, gathers their views in a child friendly way.

-Children also have pupil voice meetings with the SENCO on a termly basis- during these meetings children are asked about their views of school and how improvements can be made to better suit their needs.
+Children have pupil voice meetings with the SENCO twice throughout the year- during these meetings children are asked about their views of school and how improvements can be made to better suit their needs.

 We send a parent questionnaire out to all parents and a separate questionnaire to parents of children on the SEND register to increase parent engagement and to gain a better understanding of their views.
 We endeavour to follow up on suggestions made by parents.